MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/restore-deleted-flow.md

 ### Restore from local flow run data

-As a prerequisite, the flow should have been deleted from the Power Automate portal (not from the Power Automate console) and it has run at least once locally from the Power Automate console.
+As a prerequisite, the flow should have been deleted from the Power Automate portal (not from the Power Automate console) and it has run locally from the Power Automate console at least once.

 To recover the actions of the deleted flow, follow the steps below:

-1. Open ***%localappdata%\Microsoft\Power Automate Desktop\Console\Workspace\<deleted desktop flow id>\<random string>\script.robin*** with notepad.
+1. Open ***%localappdata%\Microsoft\Power Automate Desktop\Console\Workspace\\\<deleted desktop flow id>\\\<random string>\script.robin*** with notepad.
 1. Copy all the lines right under the text **@SENSITIVE**.
-   - If the flow is segregated into multiple subflows, then copy the lines of each subflow one by one.
+   - If the flow is segregated into multiple subflows, then:
      - For the **Main** subflow, copy all the lines under text **@SENSITIVE** (not included) and prior to text **FUNCTION <subflow_name_1>** (not included).
      - For each one of the rest of the subflows, copy all the lines between **FUNCTION <subflow_name_1>** (included) and **END FUNCTION** (included).
 1. Open Power Automate console and create a new flow.